willkim76/ProjectOrderPortal/README.md

 - Retrieve an Order

 ### 4.2.
 Out of Scope
 - Substitutions on menu items
 - Creating a user account
 - Delivery service
 - End points for Business integration at physical location

 # 5. Proposed Architecture Overview

-*Describe broadly how you are proposing to solve for the requirements you described in Section 2.*

 1) Viewing the menu items
    - The front end Javascript will make a get call to a .json file that will populate and display the menu to the customer.